Lightstreamer/Lightstreamer-example-Messenger-client-javascript/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
 * As prerequisite, the [Lightstreamer - Basic Messenger Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Messenger-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Download this project.
-* Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder.
+* Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/js` folder.
-Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html).
+  Alternatively, you can generate a customized lightstreamer.js library containing only the classes you actually use;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder, there may be already a `MessengerDemo` folder.
 If this is not your case, please create the folders `<LS_HOME>/pages/MessengerDemo` and copy here the contents of the `/src` folder of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search in `js/lsClient.js` this line:<BR/>